 Diversification and Risk Management

-Expanding into the U.S. allows Japanese insurers to spread their risk across multiple markets, reducing their dependence on the Japanese economy.
+Expanding into the U.S. enables Japanese insurers to diversify their risk across multiple markets, thereby reducing their dependence on the Japanese economy.

 The U.S. life insurance industry is one of the largest and most stable in the world, providing a safer, long-term investment opportunity.